 Tip: The Manitoba Student Aid application form is found at manitobastudentaid.ca.
 It is extremely important to remember your login and password you create for your account.
 You can track the progress of your student loan, change your personal information, and print documents you’ll need to complete the application process.
 Read all correspondence carefully, and send back all documents requested.
 Your financial aid won’t be processed without them.
 Your student aid documents will be sent to you at the address you use when you apply.
 Be sure to keep the Student Aid office informed of address changes.

-To assess your eligibility for a student loan, check out the Student Loan Estimator provided by Government of Canada.
+To assess your eligibility for a student loan, check out the Student Loan Estimator provided by the Government of Canada.

 Visit manitobastudentaid.ca to learn more.